scipopt/gcg/doc/resources/users/features/explore-menu.md

 In this table you can find very useful information about the decomposition GCG found for your problem.
 For example, the column `history` contains the sequence of detectors in the order that they worked on your problem.
-What exactly the letters mean can be found @subpage det-letters 'here'.
+What exactly the letters mean can be found @subpage det-letters "here".
 When typing `h`, you will get a list of possible commands:
 ```
 GCG/explore> help